WEC-Sim/WEC-Sim/.github/ISSUE_TEMPLATE/developer-issue.md

 ---
-name: Developer Issue
+name: Developer issue
 about: For the use of the development team to note issues associated with the development of WEC-Sim.
 Users please use an alternate template.
-title: "[Developer Issue]"
+title: "[Developer]"
 labels: ''
 assignees: ''